 There is evidence that Tasmanian smoking rates have not decreased at the same rate as those in other jurisdictions.
 Of all states and territories, Tasmania has the highest proportion of people in their 20’s, 30’s and 40’s who smoke daily.

 Tasmanian adult males generally have a higher current smoking rate than adult females – 21.8% for males and 16.8% for females in 2014-15.
 In comparison, the previous survey from 2011-12 found the smoking rates of Tasmanian males was 28% and females was 18.6%.

-In 2011, the Tasmanian component of the Australian Secondary Schools Alcohol and Drug Survey found 9% of students aged between 12 and 17 years had smoked in the week prior to the survey.
+In 2014, the Tasmanian component of the Australian Secondary Students Alcohol and Drug Survey found that 6% of students aged between 12 and 17 years had smoked in the week prior to the survey.
+In 2014, 77% of Tasmanian 12-17-year-olds had never smoked even part of a cigarette.
 Although this is encouraging, it is still important that efforts are maintained to prevent the children of today from becoming the next generation of addicted adult smokers.

-According to Tasmanian Perinatal Data Collection (August 2013), the rate of smoking by pregnant women in Tasmania has decreased from 23% in 2010 to 17.1% in 2011.
-Smoking amongst younger women of child bearing age is a major concern, not only for their own health and wellbeing, but also the impact on fertility rates and on babies and small children exposed to environmental tobacco smoke.
+In 2015, 12.9% of Tasmanian women smoked during their pregnancy.
+This is significantly lower compared to the previous year (14.3%).
+Maternal smoking continues to be most common among younger women, especially those aged under 20.
+Smoking among younger women of child bearing age is a major concern, not only for their own health and wellbeing, but also the impact on fertility rates and on babies and small children exposed to environmental tobacco smoke.